 Portability is important so you can easily transport your amplifier to play with your friends.
 You also need to transport it if you take lessons.
 Beginner amps weigh 20 pounds or less, so they’re all portable.
 Some more expensive amps are larger and heavier.
 They sound great, but are designed for playing loud in a live venue.
 I would not start with this type of amp.
 With today’s modeling amplifiers, you can get a light, portable amp that sounds just as good for beginner prices.

 Some amps are battery powered.
 These are usually under 10 watts.
-I own a battery powered amp, the Roland Micro Cube.
+I own a battery powered amp, the now-discontinued Roland Micro Cube.
 It is a 6 watt amp.
-I love the portability, but I have never used the batteries.
+I love the portability.
+It is not loud enough to play in some scenarios, but it has good tone out of the box.

 Beginner Amp Costs

 Head units are amplifiers that connect to a separate speaker cabinet.
 These are used for live performances when you need to play loud, such as an outside venue.
 I don’t recommend them for beginners.
-They’re expensive and bad for your ears!
+They’re expensive and are generally too loud for practicing by yourself.

 If you want a 2-channel amplifier, I would search for the best price you can find.
 A couple weeks ago, I recommended the Fender Squier Affinity Value Pack to a friend, which included a 2-channel amp.
-The value pack costs $20 more than the guitar by itself, but it included an amp, strap, gig bag, tuner, picks, and more.
+The value pack costs a little more than the guitar by itself, but it included an amp, strap, gig bag, tuner, picks, and more.
 The deal was too good to pass up, but he still plans to upgrade his amp in the future.
+This is a great value when paired with the iRig HD 2 because you can output the fully modeled signal from the iRig HD 2 to the 2-channel amp

 I hope this article helps you figure out what a beginner should get in an amp.
 When I started in 1996, I bought a 2-channel amplifier because modeling amps didn’t exist yet.
 One year later I spent $499 for a tube amplifier.
-This past year, I bought a modeling amplifier that is my go-to amp for $199.
+Now I own a $200 modeling amplifier, but I prefer to play with Amplitube on my PC/Laptop.
+I hope this article empowered you to decide on the best option.
+If you decide to buy, please consider using the links on this page, which will help support Guitar Lesson World at no cost to you.